eramons/techblog/content/post/kubernetes_cluster.md

 ```
 [WARNING IsDockerSystemdCheck]: detected "cgroupfs" as the Docker cgroup driver.
 The recommended driver is "systemd".
 Please follow the guide at https://kubernetes.io/docs/setup/cri/
 ```
-Not sure what this does exactly mean or how to fix it yet.

 ### Warning
 When running kubeadm init and when creating a new token, I got warnings on the output: